‘The Real Housewives Of Orange County’ Season 12 Begins Filming With New Wife?

 Although Bravo TV has yet to confirm any casting news for Season 12, the Bravo Connoisseur shared a photo on March 12 which reportedly featured a new wife named Peggy filming scenes for the reality show in Southern California.

-While Peggy’s face isn’t revealed in the photo, a cameraman is clearly seen as she walks toward an exotic car with sky-high heels.
+While Peggy’s face isn’t revealed in the photo, a cameraman is clearly seen as she walks toward an exotic car with sky high heels.

 Newbie Peggy spotted filming earlier today #RHOC #Season12 pic.twitter.com/1k7GB22OMA